 These fried risotto balls make for the perfect appetizer.
 Serve with warm tomato sauce and watch them disappear.
 You can also freeze the risotto balls and serve when friends stop over to say "hi."

-Makes approximately 12-14 balls
+Makes approximately 12-14 risotto balls

 Making the risotto:

 Cook until evaporated and then begin to add the stock a ladle at a time, waiting until the stock has cooked down before adding the next.
 Stir frequently as you are adding your stock.
 After about 10 minutes, add the saffron threads and mix thoroughly.
 Continue adding the stock until the rice is tender and creamy, approximately 20 minutes.
 Add the Parmesan cheese, stir well and season to taste.
 Leave the risotto to cool.

-Making the balls:
+Making the risotto balls:

 Once you have a round ball, dip in the egg mixture and then cover with breadcrumbs and leave to rest on a baking sheet lined with parchment paper.
 Repeat until you’ve used up all the risotto.
 At this point, you can freeze the balls or leave them in the fridge for a few hours or go ahead and fry them.

-Frying the balls:
+Frying the risotto balls:

-Serve immediately with Classic Spicy Tomato sauce.
+Serve immediately with Classic Spicy tomato sauce and sprinkle Italian seasonings.